Facebook Live, YouTube videos, Instagram Stories — we’ve officially entered the age of video as king!

 7. It’s OK if you mess up.

 The beauty of video formats like Facebook Live is that nobody expects it to be perfect.
 We are all human; nobody knocks it out of the park every single time and nobody expects you to either.
+So if you ever felt uncomfortable, or there's a little voice convincing you to give up, chances are, you're almost there!

 In fact, the authenticity and sincere nature of live videos help endear your audience to you.
 They want to see you and feel like they can connect and relate to you.
 So let your true self shine!